YizYah/neo-forgery/README.md

 You can pass your mock session into code that requires a session.

-An alternative to `mockResultsFromCapturedOutput` is `mockResultsFromData`, which takes as input an array of objects containing record values.
+An alternative to `mockResultsFromCapturedOutput` is `dataToStored`, which takes as input an array of objects containing record values.
 That can be useful if you know what data you want, and did not copy the Results from the data browser or from a `console.log` statement.

 ## <a name="key-functions"></a>:key: Functions
 ### Mock Results Generation